TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`labels/`
 ---------------

-The directory :file:`var/labels/` for extension localisations.
-Contains all downloaded translation files.
+The directory :file:`var/labels/` is for extension localisations.
+It contains all downloaded translation files.

 This path can be retrieved from the Environment API, see :ref:`Environment-labels-path`.